(Written 19 February 1986. Webbed 25 November 1996. Lightly updated 6 January 2018.)

 I wrote this in AP English class my senior year of high school.
-We had read some essays, including one by Matthew Arnold called "Hebraism and Hellenism" which I found completely incomprehensible.
-I believe Arnold was contrasting the emotional with the rational, referring to one as Hebraism (derived from Judeo-Christian thought) and the other as Hellenism (derived from classic Greek thought), but I'm still not entirely certain.
-At any rate, it was one of the most tortuously convoluted essays I've ever tried to read, due largely to Arnold's penchant for extraordinarily lengthy and redundant sentences filled with bizarre punctuation.
+We had read some essays, including one by Matthew Arnold called “Hebraism and Hellenism” that I found completely incomprehensible.
+I believe Arnold was contrasting the emotional with the rational, referring to one as Hebraism (derived from Judeo-Christian thought) and the other as Hellenism (derived from classic Greek thought), but I’m still not entirely certain.
+At any rate, it was one of the most tortuously convoluted essays I’ve ever tried to read, due largely to Arnold’s penchant for extraordinarily lengthy and redundant sentences filled with bizarre punctuation.
 Arnold was also inordinately fond of quotations in Latin, Greek, and other languages which scholars of the time presumably knew but which were so much gibberish to me.
 (The more so since the Greek quotations were written with Greek characters rather than transliterated.)

 Of course our writing assignment was to write an essay, perhaps loosely modeled after one we’d read.
 I decided to write a parody of the Arnold essay.
 I’m something of a stylistic chameleon, and overblown prose comes easily to me, so the exercise went pretty quickly; I suspect most of the writing time was taken up with finding silly foreign-language phrases to use.
 I’m not certain, but I think that all combinations of punctuation in my parody can be found in the original.

 I showed the paper (on which, by the way, I got an A) to Mykle Hansen, and he responded with a parody of my parody.
-When I was cleaning my room preparatory to leaving on my Wanderjahr, I found Mykle's version but not my essay; I figured mine was lost forever (since the computer file was on a 5.25" Commodore PET disk).
-Fortunately, when I visited Northampton in December, DH mentioned in passing that he had an old high-school paper of mine, and sure enough this turned out to be it.
+When I was cleaning my room preparatory to leaving on my Wanderjahr, I found Mykle’s version but not my essay; I figured mine was lost forever (since the computer file was on a 5.25" Commodore PET disk).
+Fortunately, when I visited Northampton in December of 1996, DH mentioned in passing that he had an old high-school paper of mine, and sure enough this turned out to be it.